dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T2329: Morality transcends religious affiliation.
+### T2329: Both religious and non-religious people can be moral.

 |Support|
 |---|